Mr-TalhaIlyas/OpenCV-with-CUDA-support/README.md

     $ sudo /bin/bash -c 'echo "/usr/local/lib" >> /etc/ld.so.conf.d/opencv.conf'
     $ sudo ldconfig

+ Here's a breakdown of what each command does:

+1. `make -j8`: This command compiles the OpenCV source code.
+The `-j8` flag tells `make` to use 8 parallel jobs, which can speed up the compilation process if you have a multi-core processor.

+2. `sudo make install`: This command installs the compiled OpenCV libraries and headers to the location specified by the `CMAKE_INSTALL_PREFIX` option in the `cmake` command (in this case, `/usr/local`).

+3. `sudo /bin/bash -c 'echo "/usr/local/lib" >> /etc/ld.so.conf.d/opencv.conf'`: This command adds the path `/usr/local/lib` to the file `/etc/ld.so.conf.d/opencv.conf`, which is used by the dynamic linker to find shared libraries.
+This step is necessary because you installed OpenCV to `/usr/local`, which may not be in the default library search path.

+4. `sudo ldconfig`: This command updates the dynamic linker cache with the new library path.
+This step is necessary for the system to find the OpenCV libraries when you run programs that use them.

+After running these commands, you should be able to use OpenCV with CUDA support in your `test` conda environment.
+Just make sure to activate the environment with `conda activate test` before using OpenCV in Python.
 *If you have any other problem try updating the nvidia drivers.*

 ### Source